- About Coverfox

 Child plans also have the unique feature of an inbuilt premium waiver benefit.
 This benefit waives the future premiums if the parent dies during the plan term.
 So, the parent is not only assured of a maturity benefit, he or she also knows that the family would not face the burden of paying any premiums to continue the plan.
 The plan would continue automatically and pay benefits as and when promised.

-Given these important reasons, you should buy a child insurance plan if you are a parent and wish a bright future for your child even in your absence.
 Having a corpus for your child’s future needs is essential and a child insurance plan helps you in creating such a corpus.
 By providing coverage for premature death the plan also protects your financial plans for your child from going haywire in case of death.
-Here are some popular child insurance plans:

 |Max Life Shiksha Plus Super||ULIP||From Rs.2.5 lakhs||Higher of Fund Value or Sum Assured is paid on death.
 Future premiums would be waived off.
 10% of the Sum Assured would be paid every year following death till the end of plan term and Fund Value is paid on maturity.
 On maturity, the Fund Value is paid.|